 - Directly from the book, etc.

 The colorful pages in First Steps to Superstar Scales are especially great for visual learning styles.
-These sheets can be used on your iPad or other tablet, you can use them without binding them like in the photo above, and you can also print and bind them for student use.
+These sheets can be used on your iPad or other tablet, you can use them without binding them like in the photo above, you can print and bind them for student use, or 3-hole punch and put in your student’s binder like you can see in the photo below.

 Why do I like my beginning students to do similar things as my more advanced students?